SEARCH WITH THE PROGRAM FINDER

 *Please note that Spring 2021 semester dates are not yet finalized.

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Santa Clara programs.
-All excursions are subject to change.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Santa Clara programs.
+API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 One of Cuba’s main ports, the city of Cienfuegos is a UNESCO World Heritage site, being cited as the best extant example of the 19th-century early Spanish Enlightenment implementation in urban planning.
 Cienfuegos played an important role in battles during the Spanish-American and Cuban Revolutionary wars.